powered by FreeFind

 First Generation:

-George Boone lived near Exeter, England.
+George Boone was born in England.

 Second Generation: